 As explained in Note 21 to the consolidated financial statements, the Group invested in a private fund (the "Fund") which was classified as investment in financial assets measured at fair value in the consolidated balance sheet.
-Based on the net asset value statement provided by the Fund's administrator, management assessed the fair value of the investment in financial assets was RMB67,546,000, of which RMB39,036,000 represented certain investments in cryptocurrencies (the "Cryptocurrency Investments") as at 31 December 2021.
-For the year ended 31 December 2021, the changes in fair value of the investment in financial assets recognised in the consolidated income statement was RMB36,685,000, of which RMB36,037,000 was attributable to the Cryptocurrency Investments.
+Based on the net asset value statement provided by the Fund's administrator, management assessed the fair value of the investment in financial assets was RMB40,600,000 as at 31 December 2022 and RMB67,546,000 as at 1 January 2022, of which RMB8,753,000 represented certain investments in cryptocurrencies (the "Cryptocurrency Investments") as at 31 December 2022 and RMB39,036,000 as at 1 January 2022.
+For the year ended 31 December 2022, the fair value loss of the investment in financial assets recognised in the consolidated income statement was RMB26,946,000, of which RMB30,283,000 was attributable to the Cryptocurrency Investments.

 The Fund stored the Cryptocurrency Investments in two custodians appointed by the Fund (the "Custodians") and in wallets under self-custody.
 With respect to the Cryptocurrency Investments stored with the Custodians, service auditor's assurance reports on the systems and controls of one of the Custodians were not available.
-Though we were able to obtain the independent service auditor's assurance reports of the other Custodian, such reports did not cover certain controls of that custodian relating to management of the private keys and the associated digital wallets.
+Though we were able to obtain the independent service auditor's assurance reports of the other one Custodian, such reports did not cover certain controls of that custodian relating to management of the private keys and the associated digital wallets.
 As we were not given access to both of the Custodians, we were unable to carry out any alternative testing of their internal controls.
 With respect to the Cryptocurrency Investments stored in wallets under self-custody by the Fund, we were unable to test the Fund's controls or processes on wallet creation and key generation, as well as preservation and backup of the private keys.
+The same audit scope limitations were in place in the year 2021 resulting in the issuance of a qualified opinion on the consolidated financial statements for the year ended 31 December 2021.

-Given the abovementioned scope limitations, there were no other satisfactory procedures that we could perform to satisfy ourselves as to the existence and sole ownership of the Cryptocurrency Investments of the Fund as at 31 December 2021 and therefore, we were unable to determine whether any adjustment were necessary in respect of the balance of the Fund's Cryptocurrency Investments as at 31 December 2021, which has consequential impacts on the Group's investment in financial assets as at 31 December 2021 and the changes in fair value of the Group's investment in financial assets for the year ended 31 December 2021.
+Given the abovementioned scope limitations, there were no other satisfactory procedures that we could perform to satisfy ourselves as to the existence and sole ownership of the Cryptocurrency Investments of the Fund as at 31 December 2022 and 1 January 2022, and the changes in fair value of the Cryptocurrency Investments for the year ended 31 December 2022.
+Therefore, we were unable to determine whether any adjustment were necessary in respect of the balance of the Fund's Cryptocurrency Investments as at 31 December 2022 and 1 January 2022, which has consequential impacts on the Group's investment in financial assets as at 31 December 2022 and 1 January 2022 and the changes in fair value of the Group's investment in financial assets for the year ended 31 December 2022.